vivo87/react-hooks-dynamic-form/README.md

 # Release

-As the lib itself is under a subdirectory, it can't find the `.git` folder in root directory.
-Therefore, we must create a `.git` folder in `/packages/rhdf-lib` for `npm version` script to work properly.
+As the lib itself is under a subdirectory, it may not find the `.git` folder in root directory.
+Therefore, if this error occured, we must create a `.git` folder in `/packages/rhdf-lib` for `npm version` script to work properly.
 See [this issue](https://github.com/npm/npm/issues/9111).

 ```shell
 cd packages/rhdf-lib